BespokeSynth/BespokeSynth/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request 💡
-about: Suggest a new idea for the project to help BespokeSynth gain more features
+about: Suggest a new idea for the project to help Bespoke gain more features
 labels: enhancement
 ---